 Statement

-I am an artist driven by capturing moments of charged stillness.
-Moments, scenes, and dialogue that make me pause, and think there could be something beyond my perception there.
-These moments interrupt the ordinary and cause speculation, unease, and recognition.
+I am an artist driven by capturing moments, scenes, and dialogue that make me pause, and think there could be something beyond my perception there.

 I am currently enraptured by nocturnes, monsters, and the surreal.
-There is a pleasure to be had from amassing forms from darkness and then revealing your perspective within it.
-I often deal with dissecting what it means to be a young woman in the 21st century, and what tensions feel like in that gendered reality.
-Objects and animals that don’t belong, shapes and bulbs that look like unfitting body-parts, the phallic and yonic, fearful, angry, passionate musings, and quiet, pearlescent otherworldly senses of knowing all inspire me greatly.
-Elements that don’t belong create a numinous energy and dark irony– of which are feelings I experience often in life.
+There is a pleasure to be had from amassing forms from darkness and then revealing your perspective from within it.
+Because my artwork's meanings are heavily affected by my emotional state, my work often deals with dissecting what it means to be a young woman in the 21st century.
+Especially what tension feels like in a gendered reality.

 I work primarily with mixed media to build layered surfaces and make images that feel closer to how I see life.
-I also often can’t stand working in just one medium.
-Acrylic and colored pencil is my preferred combination, as you can better represent subtle texture and color shifts.
+Acrylic and colored pencil is my preferred combination; as you can better represent subtle textures and color shifts.
 This helps me create the ghostly auras in my paintings and define sharper forms.

 Feminist frameworks and research methodologies guide my grant-supported projects, particularly in works that engage with the female body and psyche under medical and social pressure.
-Using surrealist strategies, I explore experiences of discomfort, shame, rage, and isolation that are often privatized or rendered invisible.
-Rather than illustrating these conditions, I aim to create spaces of empathy that resist simplification of other’s choices.
-Each work is made with the surveyed person(s) in mind rather than my biases or experiences.
+Using surrealist strategies, I visually explore experiences of discomfort, shame, rage, and isolation in AFAB individuals that are otherwise kept private.
+Rather than solely illustrating their conditions, I aim to create spaces of empathy that resist simplification of other’s choices (or lack of choices).
+Each work is made with the surveyed person(s) in mind rather than only my biases or experiences.

 Open for Commissions, please email: [email protected]